 Basic salary vs. full remuneration package

 When you start to work for an EU institution, you will be asked to prove your previous work experience.
-Depending on the length of it, you will be assigned a particular grade within function group IV, which in turn will directly impact your starting basic salary.
-Important to note – if you start working for an EU agency with 4,9 and 14,9 years of experience, you will not be automatically reclassified to a higher grade once you reach the 5 or 15 years threshold.
-Grades 17 and 18 can only be reached through long-term employment at the same institution; one cannot “parachute” into these grades.
+Depending on the length of it, you will be assigned a particular grade within function group III, which in turn will directly impact your starting basic salary.
+If you have up to five years of work experience, you’ll be placed in grade 13.
+Up to 17 years of work experience will place you in grade 14.
+More than 17 years of experience will place you in grade 16.
+For the starting basic salary in each of grades 13, 14, 15, 16, 17, and 18 see the table below.

 |Qualifications and professional experience||Grade||Starting basic salary|